GRP Chapter 8

 'They've got them locked in the castle dungeon right now.'

-Her pink eyes gleamed.
+Pink eyes gleamed.

 "How is your body?"